Farnham: Post-Restoration

 The radical MP, soldier, farmer, journalist and publisher William Cobbett was born in Farnham in 1763, in a pub called the Jolly Farmer.
 The pub still stands, and has since been renamed the William Cobbett.

-The London and South Western Railway arrived in 1848 and, in 1854, neighbouring Aldershot became the "Home of the British Army".
+The London and South Western Railway arrived in 1848, and in 1854 neighbouring Aldershot became the "Home of the British Army".
 Both events had a significant effect on Farnham.
-The fast link with London meant city businessmen could think of having a house in the country and still be in close contact with the office; Farnham thereby became an early example of a 'commuter town'.
-Also, the railway did not reach Aldershot until 1870; during the intervening period soldiers would be carried by train to Farnham station and then march to Aldershot.
+The fast link with London meant city businessmen could think of having a house in the country and still being in close contact with the office; so Farnham became an early "commuter town".
+The railway did not reach Aldershot until 1870; until then, soldiers would take a train to Farnham station and then march to Aldershot.
 Many officers and their families chose to billet in Farnham itself.
 The railway was electrified by the Southern Railway company in 1937 as far as Alton, and a carriage shed for the new electric stock was built in Weydon Lane.
 This building, which carried fading camouflage paint for many years after World War II, was replaced in 2006.